21 Jun What Are You Selling?

 “Selling” implies certain things.
 “What are you selling?” is a richer question than you might realize at first.
 This was certainly true for me.
 At first, I was grossed out by the question: me, selling?
 What an insult!

-What is Selling to You?
+What is It to You?

 So first things first: Being grossed out by the question barely counted as a “first thing.”
 The real digging in began when I noticed how much resistance I had to being asked!
 At a festival!
 Sitting at a booth!
 (Laugh, it’s ok.
 I think I’m funny, too.)
 And realizing how easy the question was for me to dodge when working “safely” at home.
 So there I was…in the marketplace.
 Not a virtual marketplace, even.
-(I am on social media and do rare bits of advertising online.
+(I am on social media and do only rare bits of advertising online.
 It’s safe, too.)

 To approach the question, I had to define the question.
-Before I could answer, “What are you selling?”
-I had to answer, “What is selling, to me?”

 Here’s what selling means (to me):